Judge Blocks Federal Executions; Administration Appeals

 In 2014, following a botched state execution in Oklahoma, President Barack Obama directed the Justice Departmen t to conduct a broad review of capital punishment and issues surrounding lethal injection drugs.

-Associated Press writers Colleen Long and Mark Sherman in Washington and Andrew DeMillo in Little Rock, Ark., contributed to this report.
+Associated Press writers Colleen Long and Mark Sherman in Washington, Michael Tarm in Chicago and Andrew DeMillo in Little Rock, Ark., contributed to this report.